dannsam/xenko-docs/manual/input/virtual-buttons.md

 **Virtual Buttons** allow smooth customization of the in-game controls.
 Rather than binding certain controls to physical buttons, you can create **Virtual Buttons**.
-This will allow end-user of your game to assign any buttons and keys to any functions to his/her liking.
+This will allow end-user of your game to assign any buttons and keys to any functions.

-With virtual buttons you can different buttons to perform the same actions in a game.
-This is how you can use this functionality

 Let's see how **Virtual Buttons** work:

 1. Suppose you develop an FPS-shooter and need to assign a hotkey for _UseMedkit_ function.
 2. Rather than binding that function to a particular key, create a **Virtual Button** called _UseMedkit_.
 3. By defualt, bind _UseMedkit_ **Virtual Button** to a physical keyboard **F** key.
-4. If a player changes hotkey to **J** at run-time, he/she will be able to perform _UseMedkit_ function with that newly assigned **J** hotkey.
+4. If a player changes hotkey to **J** at run-time, he/she will be able to use _UseMedkit_ with that newly assigned **J** hotkey.

 ##Create Virtual Buttons